Van Thanh Rudd: Artwork

 In 2009, Rudd made an artwork critical of Connex Melbourne's parent company Veolia Environnement, which had won a contract to construct a light rail link from Jerusalem to Israeli settlements in the West Bank.
 The artwork was displayed at Platform Artists Group's public gallery, adjacent to Flinders Street station, a major railway station in Melbourne.

 Rudd won the 2017 Crichton Award for his illustrations in Maxine Beneba Clarke's The Patchwork Bike.

 In January 2020 Rudd was arrested when painting his mural of Nelligen RFS volunteer Paul Parker.

 Anti-racism protest

 On Australia Day 2010, Rudd and an associate were arrested and fined $200 for "inciting a riot".

 Relationship with Kevin Rudd

 In a 2010 interview on 3AW, Kevin Rudd told Neil Mitchell that he was not a fan of his nephew's political views but supported the notion of free speech in Australia.
-Rudd was the subject of an episode of ABC program Australian Story, broadcast in August 2010, which reported his uncle had been invited to appear, but declined.
+Rudd was the subject of an episode of ABC program Australian Story, broadcast in August 2010, which also reported his uncle had declined an invitation to appear.